dell/redfish-ansible-module/README.md

 All data collected from servers is returned in JSON format.
 Any JSON parser can then be used to extract the specific data you are looking for, which can come in handy since in some cases the amount of data collected can be more than you need.

-I found the [jq](https://stedolan.github.io/jq/) parser to be easy to install and use, here are some examples using the output files above:
+The [jq](https://stedolan.github.io/jq/) parser to be easy to install and use, here are some examples using the output files above:

 ```bash
 $ jq .result.BiosVersion webserver1_20170912_104953_inventory.json